MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 ![remote site](./media/sdn-route-network-traffic/sdn-route-network-traffic3.png)

-## L3 Forwarding
+## Configure L3 forwarding

 An L3 gateway acts as a bridge between the physical infrastructure in the datacenter and the virtualized infrastructure in the Hyper-V network virtualization cloud.
 To learn more, check these articles: [Windows server gateway as a forwarding gateway](https://technet.microsoft.com/library/dn313101.aspx#bkmk_private) and [RAS gateway high availability](https://technet.microsoft.com/en-us/windows-server-docs/networking/sdn/technologies/network-function-virtualization/ras-gateway-high-availability).

 > [!NOTE]

-- Ensure you're logged on as an administrator on the VMM server.
+>- Ensure you're logged on as an administrator on the VMM server.
-- In an L3 connection, you can’t use the same VLAN subnet for two different tenants.
+>- In an L3 connection, you can’t use the same VLAN subnet for two different tenants.
-- When you use BGP with a tunnel connection, BGP peering must be established between the gateway (VSID interface IP address) and the peer device on the physical network.
+>- When you use BGP with a tunnel connection, BGP peering must be established between the gateway (VSID interface IP address) and the peer device on the physical network.
 For script based configuration, you will need to know the VSID interface IP address to be able to setup BGP peering.
 This IP is available in the JSON.
-- For BGP peering to work, there should be a route on the physical network with the destination as the GW VSID Address and the next hop as the L3 interface IP Address.
+>- For BGP peering to work, there should be a route on the physical network with the destination as the GW VSID Address and the next hop as the L3 interface IP Address.

 **Run the following script**: